-Have you been suffering from big toe joint pain, arch pain, heel pain, shin splints, or any other problem with your feet and legs?
+Do you been suffer from big toe joint pain, arch pain, heel pain, shin splints, or another problem with your feet and legs?
 It might be time to see a podiatrist.

 A podiatrist’s job is to take care of your feet and lower limbs.
 They get you moving without pain.
 In the world of podiatry, prevention is better than cure.
 Left untreated, simple problems can lead to greater pain and even loss of mobility.
 This can, in turn, cause you to gain weight gain, loss muscle tone and damage nerves.
 It can also lead to an inactive lifestyle.